What is diabetes?

 What else should I know about taking medicines for diabetes?

-Even if you take medicines for diabetes, you still need to eat a healthy diet and do regular physical activity.
+Even if you take medicines for diabetes, you still need to eat a healthy diet, stop smoking, take your other medicines, and get regular physical activity.
 These will help you manage your diabetes.

 - What your target blood sugar level is